Economy of Ukraine: Aircraft and aerospace industry

 Ukraine is one of nine countries with a full cycle of aerospace hardware engineering and production.
 Besides the design and production of passenger and transportation aircraft, Ukraine has a network of aircraft repair enterprises, including companies involved in the recovery of military planes and helicopters.
-In March 2007, the Cabinet of Ministers of Ukraine created State aircraft building concern «Aviation of Ukraine» (SACAU), which is governed by the Ministry of industrial policy.
+In March 2007, the Cabinet of Ministers of Ukraine created the state aircraft building concern Aviation of Ukraine (SACAU), which is governed by the Ministry of Industrial Policy.
 Production of An-148 aircraft is now one of the most prospective projects for the Ukrainian plane manufacturing industry with 35 units manufactured since 2009 (together with Russian production).

 The aircraft were engineered by the Antonov Scientific and Production Complex Design Office (Antonov ANTK).
 The largest single airplane in the world, Antonov An-225 Mriya was designed by Antonov ANTK and made in 1988.
 The gross production of light and ultra light planes in Ukraine does not exceed 200 units per annum.
 Production of hang-gliders and paragliders of all designs makes nearly 1,000 units each year.
 Most of produced devices are exported.
 The main buyers of Ukrainian-made ultra-light aircraft are the United States, Australia, New Zealand, the United Kingdom, France, etc..

 Since 2014, aerospace industry revenues have fallen by 80%.
-In June 2016, the Antonov Corporation merged with the state-owned military conglomerate UkrOboronProm, forming Ukrainian Aircraft Corporation within its structure.
+In June 2016, the Antonov Corporation merged with the state-owned military conglomerate Ukroboronprom, forming Ukrainian Aircraft Corporation within its structure.
 This merger was done to boost Antonov profits and the production rate.
-Currently, Antonov is working on two cargo planes: An-178, a cargo version of the An-158, and the An-132D, a redesigned version of the An-32.
-The An-132 is developed jointly with Saudi's Taqnia Aeronautics Company, featuring western avionics and engines.
-The roll out and first flight is due at the beginning of January 2017.
+In 2018, Antonov was working on two cargo planes: the An-178, a cargo version of the An-158, and the An-132D, a redesigned version of the An-32.
+The An-132 was developed jointly with Saudi's Taqnia Aeronautics Company, featuring western avionics and engines.
+The roll out and first flight was due at the beginning of January 2017.

-The space rocket industry in Ukraine has been managed by the National Space Agency of Ukraine since 1992.
-The agency includes 30 enterprises, scientific research institutes, and design offices.
-Pivdenne Design Bureau is in general responsible for creating the Zenit-3SL carrier rocket.
-The National Space Agency of Ukraine is involved in cooperation with American Rockwell Int., as well as the Sea Launch project.
-The first stage core of the U.S. Orbital ATK Antares rocket was designed and is manufactured in Ukraine by Yuzhnoye SDO.
+The space rocket industry in Ukraine has been managed by the State Space Agency of Ukraine since 1992.
+The agency included 30 enterprises, scientific research institutes, and design offices.
+Pivdenne Design Bureau was in general responsible for creating the Zenit-3SL carrier rocket.
+In 2013, The National Space Agency of Ukraine was involved in cooperation with American Rockwell Int., as well as the Sea Launch project.
+Yuzhnoye SDO was the designer and manufacturer of the initial first stage core of the U.S. Orbital ATK Antares rocket.